1. What are cookies?

 sb-refresh-token | Re-authenticates your session without re-entering your password | Strictly necessary (first-party) | 7 days |

-hp-consent | Remembers your cookie choice (accepted or rejected) so we don’t re-ask | Strictly necessary (first-party) | 12 months |
+hp-consent | Remembers which categories you agreed to, so we don’t re-ask.
+Stored as a short code, for example v2:a1m0 meaning analytics on and advertising off. | Strictly necessary (first-party) | 12 months |

 _ga | Google Analytics 4 — anonymised visitor identifier for aggregated traffic reporting.
 Set only if our Google Tag Manager container fires the GA4 tag and you have accepted analytics cookies. | Analytics (third-party, consent-gated) | 2 years |